 First ask them to scan the kitten for a microchip.
 You usually don’t even need an appointment for a chip scan, but it is certainly advisable to get them a checkup in the first day so they can be treated for fleas and parasites (super common in kittens found outside), and tested for Feline Leukemia and FIV before being vaccinated.

 After the vet checkup says kitten is healthy, you can decide if you want to try an intro to your other pets.
 Be aware that some sicknesses (colds and viruses) can incubate for up to two weeks, so follow the advice of your vet when it is safe to intro to your pets.
 Check out our Cat to Cat and Cat to Dog intro articles.

 Cat rescuers are a dedicated and knowledgeable bunch!
 Many will be very happy to help a sympathetic cat-caring newbie rescuer with much more advice tailored specifically for your found kitten or cat, your area, and your home.
 Especially if you email them a cute photo of your furry find and let them know you are willing to foster (or are adopting) and are just looking for their expertise.
 Facebook is also a great way to reach out to friends and friends of friends — you might be surprised to discover how many cat enthusiasts you almost know!

 4. Find him a home?

-If you are able to temporarily care for the stray kitty until you can find a permanent home, try creating a profile on Rehome!
-It’s a safe and reliable way to find a forever home for the stray you found!
-Once you create a profile, the cat will be posted on Adopt-a-Pet.com for millions of potential adopters to see!
+If you housed the cat for the legally required amount of time (varies by city) and have not been able to find the cat’s owner, and you are able to temporarily care for the stray kitty until you can find a permanent home, try creating a profile on Rehome.
+The online Rehome by Adopt-a-Pet.com service can help you find an adoptive home for the stray you found after the legal stray holding period is over.
+Once you create a Rehome pet profile, the cat will be posted on Adopt-a-Pet.com to help you find a local adopter.